Mikael Granlund

-Mikael Antero Granlund (born 26 February 1992) is a Finnish professional ice hockey centre for the Anaheim Ducks of the National Hockey League (NHL).
+Mikael Antero Granlund (born 26 February 1992) is a Finnish professional ice hockey player who is a forward and captain for the Anaheim Ducks of the National Hockey League (NHL).
 He previously played professionally in Finland with Oulun Kärpät and HIFK of the SM-liiga and with the Minnesota Wild, Nashville Predators, Pittsburgh Penguins, San Jose Sharks and Dallas Stars of the NHL.
 He was selected by the Wild as the ninth overall pick in the 2010 NHL entry draft.

 Playing career

 Early career

 Granlund played junior ice hockey with Oulun Kärpät in 2007–08 and 2008–09, averaging greater than a point per game in both seasons, and was named a first-team All-Star by his junior A league in 2009.
 He gained his first professional experience late that season, making his debut with Kärpät's team in the SM-liiga on his 17th birthday.
 He played only two games before he became embroiled in a contract dispute with the team.
 Granlund and his agent alleged the four-year junior contract he signed with Kärpät in 2007 was invalid because it failed to define what compensation he would get from the team, and that the team had altered the end date on his SM-liiga insurance application from April 2009 to April 2011 without his approval.
 The team admitted mistakes were made, but that they were made in good faith as both the team and player wished to get him in their top team immediately.